 Please complete the primary form online via: lambeth.gov. uk/send-local-offer/education/ choosing-and-applying-for-a-school-for-a-child-with-an-echp.

-For advice please contact: The Special Educational Needs and Disabilities Team by: PO Box 734 Winchester SO23 5DG sendsupport@lambeth.gov.uk website:
+For advice please contact:

+The Special Educational Needs

+and Disabilities Team by:

+PO Box 734

+Winchester

+SO23 5DG

 Telephone: 020 7926 9460